 Knowledgeable, customer-focused professionals are available to answer your title and settlement questions.
-Throughout the home selling process, you may also encounter the following industry specialists who are able to professionally answer questions in their area of expertise.
+Throughout the home buying and selling process, you may also encounter the following industry specialists who are able to professionally

 REAL ESTATE AGENT

 Licensed by the state to represent parties in the transfer of property.